Killing of Kathryn Johnston: Warrant

-Around 2am, officer Smith stated that while alone in the woods he found a few small bags of marijuana and put in his patrol car.
-Later, when a search of a suspected drug dealer found no drugs, Smith planted the marijuana on the suspect and threatened to arrest him if he did not give them information leading to an arrest.
-The man later testified that he gave the police the Neal Street address and a fictitious name to ask for to purchase cocaine to avoid being arrested for the marijuana Smith planted.
-At 5pm, police contacted their informant, White to make a cocaine purchase at the address however he was unavailable.
+Around 2:00 AM, Officer Smith stated that while alone in the woods, he found a few small bags of marijuana and put them in his patrol car.
+Later, Smith conducted a search of a suspected drug dealer yet found no drugs, Smith planted the marijuana on the suspect and threatened to arrest him if he did not give them information leading to an arrest.
+The man later testified that he gave the police Johnston's Neal Street address and a fictitious name to ask for to purchase cocaine to avoid being arrested for the marijuana Smith planted.
+At 5:00 PM, police requested that their informant make a cocaine purchase at the address; however, the informant was unavailable.

 As justification for the no-knock warrant, the Atlanta Police Department initially claimed that the police were searching for drug dealers after a police informant was said to have bought crack at Johnston's home.
 However, the informant later denied having bought drugs at her house, and suspicion about the incident sparked a federal and state investigation.
 In the affidavit police used to obtain a search warrant for Johnston's house, Atlanta narcotics officers alleged their informant bought drugs inside Johnston's home earlier in the day from a man named "Sam", and that the home had video surveillance equipment justifying the no-knock warrant.
 In an interview with Atlanta television station WAGA a few days after Johnston's shooting, the informant denied having gone to her house and said that after the shooting, police pressured him to lie and say that he had.
 The informant denied that he had ever been to Johnston's house.
 According to WSB-TV in Atlanta, Detective Junnier subsequently told the Federal Bureau of Investigation that some of the information used to obtain the search warrant on Johnston's home was false.
 Several experts said that even if the warrant information had been entirely legitimate, the informant's word would not have been enough to legally justify the no-knock warrant.